AfokePeniel/Configuration-Management/README.md

 # Configuration Management with Ansible

-Creating various Ansible playbook scripts for administrative tasks from Master node to client node servers.

-**Core System Administration**
+Leveraging Ansible for streamlined configuration management and automation of administrative tasks across multiple servers.
+This project demonstrates the use of Ansible playbooks to efficiently manage and configure systems from a central control node.

-- System installation and configuration
+- Automated system configuration and application deployment
-- Package management
-- User and group management
+- Writing and executing Ansible playbooks
-- File system management
-- Network configuration
-- Security
-- Troubleshooting

-**Automation with Ansible**
-- Ansible architecture and components
+- Managing inventory and host groups
-- Creating and managing inventories
+- Creating and using roles for reusable configurations
-- Writing playbooks and modules
-- Using Ansible roles and collections
+- Handling variables and templates
-- Automation of system administration tasks
+- Implementing idempotent tasks
+- Ansible Vault for secure data management